Osha Root: Traditional Native Remedy for Seasonal Respiratory Wellness

 - Bring to a gentle boil, then reduce to a low simmer for 15–20 minutes.

-- Strain through a fine mesh; sweeten or add lemon to taste.
+- Strain through a fine mesh.
+Sweeten or add lemon to taste.
 Sip warm.

 Further Reading & Guides